-Turn on the board by sliding the power switch to the on position.
+Turn on the board by pushing the middle button.
 The OLED display will show the boot screen, followed by the main screen with the current fire mode, rate of fire, battery, and eye status visible.

-Turn off the board by sliding the power switch to the off position.
+Turn off the board by pressing and holding the middle button for at least 1 second.
 The OLED display will turn off to indicate the board has shut down.

-The eye system is toggled on and off by pulling and holding the trigger for 3 seconds.
-The OLED display will reflect the eye status by changing the eye indicator.
+The eye system is toggled on and off by pressing and holding the top button.
+The OLED display will reflect the eye status by changing the eye indicator and maximum rate of fire symbol or value.

 If used, the eye system cycles the marker as fast as possible.
 During each shot the eyes watch for the bolt to return, ending the current firing cycle and starting another as quickly as the pneumatics allow.
-If the eye system is continually blocked (e.g., putting your finger in front of the eyes) and is unable to see the bolt return after every shot, the max rate of fire will be reduced to about 8 balls per second to prevent further chopping, and the OLED display will display an eye malfunction.
+If the eye system is continually blocked (e.g., putting your finger in front of the eyes) and is unable to see the bolt return after every shot, the max rate of fire will be reduced to about 8 balls per second to prevent further chopping, and the OLED screen will display an eye malfunction.
 Firing the marker with paint and air will utilize the eye system correctly, maximizing the rate of fire.

-The programming menu system is activated by holding down the trigger while pressing turning the board on.
+The programming menu system is activated by holding down the trigger while pressing the middle button.
 The OLED display will show "Menu system initiated...."
 Further details regarding the menu system can be found below.

 If selected in the menu system, the game timer will replace the current rate of fire indicator on the OLED display.
-The game timer will start to count down on the first trigger pull after the board is turned on.
+The game timer can be started by pressing bottom button while the timer is displayed.